 External third parties that may receive your personal data include:

 - Service providers acting as processors who provide IT and system administration services (for example, Worldapp and Causeway Technologies Limited), and mailing services (for example, HubSpot, MailChimp and MetaPack).

 - Professional advisers including lawyers, bankers, auditors and insurers who provide consultancy, banking, legal, insurance and accounting services.

-- Review websites such as Trustpilot.
+- Review websites such as Trustpilot and Royal Mail.

 - Fraud prevention agencies, and credit reference agencies when you apply to open an account with us.